atomist/automation-client/README.md

 ```

-## Push to Cloud Foundry
+## Pushing to Cloud Foundry

-To prepare for your automation server to run on any Cloud Foundry
+To prepare for your automation client to run on any Cloud Foundry
 instance, please make sure that you have an account on an instance of
 Cloud Foundry and that you have the Cloud Foundry CLI installed,
 configured and logged in.